cadadr/configuration/systems/kayra/Readme.markdown

     [In: ~; Sal Mar 30 11:14; ^1]
     [0] g@kayra (0)$

+A recent version of Qutebrowser can be installed via

+    $ python3 ./scripts/mkvenv.py --venv-dir ~/local/qutebrowser

+from inside a recent checkout.

 Qutebrowser is going to fail to keep login sessions because different versions of WebEngine databases are incompatible
 (viz. <https://github.com/qutebrowser/qutebrowser/issues/5847#issuecomment-718985559>),